Coronavirus: Sevier County Sheriff suspends on-site visitation at corrections facilities

 SEVIERVILLE, Tenn.
 (WATE) — The Sevier County Sheriff’s Office announced Friday the suspension of on-site visitation, including volunteer ministries, at all SCSO corrections facilities until further notice.

-The announcement comes as Sevier County in recent days has become a hot-spot for COVID-19 cases; with the first three days of July, 111 tests results came back positive.
+The announcement comes as Sevier County in recent days has become a hot spot for COVID-19 cases; within the first three days of July, 111 tests results came back positive.

 The sheriff’s office released the following statement: